pulse-framework/pulse/docs/v2/docs/collections.md

 }
 ```

 If necessary, groups can be created dynamically, however they will not be exposed publicly like regular groups.
 You can still make use of them by calling `collection.getGroup('name')`.
-This method can be used throughout the Pulse library, and is reactive within filters.
+This method can be used throughout the Pulse library, and is reactive within computed functions.

 ## Models